erendemirel/garde/README.md

 The groups list helps organize users and admins.
 Admins can only manage users who share at least one group with them.
 Note that admins can edit users even when they're not initially in the same group, but only when adding those users to their group for the first time, meaning if an admin wants to manage a user, they first need to add that user to the their own group.

 Both the permissions and groups systems are optional.

+> [!TIP]
-To disable either system, simply remove the corresponding file (`permissions.json` and/or `groups.json`) from your `/configs` directory.
-For more information, refer to the integration guide and review the sample JSON files in the `/configs` directory.
+> To disable either system, simply remove the corresponding file (`permissions.json` and/or `groups.json`) from your `/configs` directory.
+For more information, refer to the integration guide and review the sample JSON files in the `/configs` directory

 ##### Permissions
 Set in `/configs/permissions.json`: